CustardTart32/enlytica-dummy/README.md

 # enlytica-dummy
-Sample Webarchive of Enactus Enlytica Dashboard with dummy data
+Demo HMTL and Webarchive files for Enlytica App for Enactus UNSW using dummy data.
+(Chrome or Safari recommended)